-Prabhavananda translates this: “There are some who have actually looked upon the Atman, and understood It, in all Its wonder.
-Others can only speak of It as wonderful beyond their understanding.
-Others know of Its wonder by hearsay.
-And there are others who are told about It and do not understand a word.”
+Prabhavananda translates this: “There are some who have actually looked upon the Atman, and understood it, in all its wonder.
+Others can only speak of it as wonderful beyond their understanding.
+Others know of its wonder by hearsay.
+And there are others who are told about it and do not understand a word.”

 It is intriguing to see how the number four has significance in many ways in the scriptures of India.
-We usually think of seven as the mystic number, and it is, but four also comes into the picture many times, especially in considerations of the development of consciousness.
+We usually think of seven as the mystic number (and it is), but four also comes into the picture many times, especially in considerations of the development of consciousness.
 For example, there are four castes based on the level of the individual’s consciousness.
 (The present-day “caste system” is an unfortunate degeneration based on just about everything but the individual’s state of evolution.)
 The solar system is said to pass through four ages (yugas) in which the general consciousness of humanity ranges from only one-fourth to four-fourths of its potential.
-This numbering is the most important of all considerations, because it deals with the unfoldment of consciousness, consciousness itself being the nature of the Self.
+This numbering is the most important of all considerations, because it deals with the unfoldment of consciousness, consciousness being the nature of the Self.

 Even in the life of Jesus we find this fourfold categorizing of spiritual consciousness.
 Toward the end of his public ministry, in response to his prayer God spoke in a great voice from the heavens.
-In the twelfth chapter of the Gospel of John we are told that those present reacted in four ways: 1) some knew it was the voice of God, 2) some thought it was the voice of an angel, 3) some did not hear it as words or a voice, but thought it was thunder, and 4) some did not hear a thing.
+In the Gospel of John (12:27-29) we are told that those present reacted in four ways: 1) some knew it was the voice of God, 2) some thought it was the voice of an angel, 3) some did not hear it as words or a voice, but thought it was thunder, and 4) some did not hear a thing.
 If we analyze these responses we will find exactly the psychology of the four castes being expressed.
 But let us return to Krishna.

 According to Krishna there are four states of awareness in relation to the Self: 1) direct knowledge, 2) deep faith and conviction–an intuition of the Self’s reality, 3) intellectual comprehension of the “theory” of the Self, and 4) complete non-comprehension.

 For example, one very mentally active and intelligent man was thoroughly flummoxed by my statement that as long as we see life with the two eyes of duality we will wander in confusion and delusion, but as soon as we begin to see with the one eye of spiritual intuition we begin to understand our life and our selves.
 Again and again he asked me to explain, but he never got it in the least.
 He was very frustrated, at least realizing that I was making sense and the lack was on his part, but he never managed.

-Of course sometimes incomprehension is a matter of negativity.
+Sometimes, however, incomprehension is a matter of negativity.
 The Tibetan Buddhists say that stupidity is a “daughter of hell.”
 Evolution of intelligence is a requisite, but it is certainly true that without purification of the intellect, however evolved, no understanding of higher spiritual realities is possible.

 The four castes

-Returning to the subject of caste, we can now realize in the light of Krishna’s exposition, that shudras are those who are servants to materiality and ignorance, vaishyas are those who have an intellectual understanding of the possibility of their betterment, kshatriyas are those who, being close to apprehension of the Self, are able to intuit the truth of the Self while aware of their limitation, and brahmins are those who see and know the Self.
+Returning to the subject of caste, we can now realize in the light of Krishna’s exposition that Shudras are those who are servants to materiality and ignorance, Vaishyas are those who have an intellectual understanding of the possibility of their betterment, Kshatriyas are those who, being close to apprehension of the Self, are able to intuit the truth of the Self while aware of their limitation, and Brahmins are those who see and know the Self.
 This is the sum of the entire matter.